SHORTLIST

 Day 12: Kyoto

-There are no activities planned for the day and you’re free to depart at any time after check out at 10 am.
-If you are departing later, you can arrange luggage storage at the hotel.
-We highly recommend spending more time in Kyoto to explore this great city.
+There are no activities planned for the day and you’re free to depart at any time after check out.
+If you’re departing later, you can arrange luggage storage at the hotel.
+If you’d like to extend your stay in Kyoto, and it’s recommended that you do, just get in touch with your booking agent ahead of time.

 Inclusions